hardwarehacklab/hardwarehacklab.github.io/app/_members/bainbridge-benton.md

 ![Thermal Stairway](/images/interviews/benton/thermal_stairway.jpg)

 ##Which industry or art trends are getting the most of your attention right now?
 I believe a symbiotic union of cryptocurrencies and media art will make these media less ethereal and ephemeral.
-I've been working with ConsenSys to record art sales and provenance within the Ethereum blockchain, starting with my WebGL moving painting series <http://www.justasec.XYZ>
+I've been working with ConsenSys to record art sales and provenance within the Ethereum blockchain, starting with my WebGL [moving painting series](http://www.justasec.XYZ).

 ![Just a Sec](/images/interviews/benton/just_a_sec_fragment.jpg)